QMAPP-mq/qudi/documentation/installation.md

 3. Install a conda package manager.
 [Miniconda](https://conda.io/miniconda.html) is nice and easy.

-4. Install the qudi conda environment from `tools/conda-env-linx64-qt5.yml` .
+4. Install the qudi conda environment from `tools/conda-env-linx64-qt5.yml`, do ` conda env create -f conda-env-linx64-qt5.yml` .

-5. Activate the qudi conda environment.
+5. Activate the qudi conda environment, do `source activate qudi`.

 6. Change to the qudi code directory and run start.py using `./start.py` or `python3 start.py` or similar.